IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## Spiritwear Store OPEN

-Spiritwear Store (Eric and Bryan are working on getting this open on the website)
+The Island View Spiritwear Store is OPEN and ready to take your order just in time for the holidays!
+Treat your student to some cool new Eagle apparel.
+[Visit the Island View PTA Store](https://www.islandviewpta.org/shop/) for all your Spiritwear needs!

 ## YEARBOOK Photos Needed